Eckohaus/Angular_Momentum_Reaction_Engine/Commercial/Licencing.md

 ---

-# Service Industries :
+# Industries :

-There are a broad scope of services which the statistical analysis tools can be applied too.
+There are a broad array of applications and economic areas, to which these tools can be applied.
 Namely fields such as ;

 * Advertising
 * Marketing
 * Financial

 With this in mind it becomes an important facet to retain the core logic of these equations, as open.
 In order to assist in the proliferation of ideas.
-Nevertheless in this memorandum of understanding, services can be rendered to provide ROI or statistical resolutions.
-Which are tailored in accordance with client requirements.
+Nevertheless in this memorandum of understanding.
+As the world is littered with twats.
+All services which are rendered to provide tailored soloutions, i.e derivative works based upon these equations.
+Will be published, inclusive of a detailed summary of delivery.
+Which inturn becomes a public record and therefore reference of all core logic assigned to that particular project.
+This structure is created in order to lower the threshold and mitigate against IP or data theft.
+And that is all.
+All corporate and commercial framing of products or works, derived from these equations.
+Will require a NDA agreements and a secure development enviroment when related to the inclusion of web technologies.
+And this implies the transmission of infromation.

 ---